dehesselle/virtctl/README.md

 - put each VM in a subdirectory below this common directory
 - name those subdirectories like the Domain XML files they contain (without the `.xml` suffix)
 - name your Domain XML files like the VMs
+- not have to deal with multiple virtual and/or physical networks

-_(The sole purpose of these requirements is to keep the scripts simple.)_
+_(The sole purpose of these requirements is to keep the scripts simple since my setup is simple.)_

 #### Example
 Let's say you have two VMs, `debian` and `ubuntu`.
 Both consist of a Domain XML and an (hdd-) image file.
 You choose `/srv/kvm` as a common directory.